Kåre Berg: Commissions and honorary posts

 Berg was an adviser in genetic diseases and medical ethics in the World Health Organization from 1973.
 From 1986 Berg headed the WHO Collaborating Centre for Community Control of Hereditary Diseases.
 Berg was member of the permanent committee for International Congresses in Medical Genetics in the period 1981-1996 and the president of the committee in 1991-1996.
 He was a national delegate in ethic committees in the European Council from 1987 to 1996 and member of the Norwegian biotechnology advisory board from 1991 to 1998.
 From 1995 he was a member of the committee of ethics in the Human Genome Organization, and from 2005 as deputy chairman.
 He was a member of the editorial board for several international journals and editor-in-chief in Clinical Genetics from 1970 to 1997.
 He was elected as a member of the Norwegian Academy of Science and Letters in 1974, and member of the board from 1975 to 1988.

 He was also a member of the board in the Sigurd K. Thoresen Foundation for education and research for inherited diseases from the start in 1977 and chairman from 1994 until he died.
 He was a member of the board for the Nansen Fund.

 Awards

-In 1964 Berg received the international Jean Juilliard Prize and in 1970 the Anders Jahre Award for Younger Nordic Scientists researchers in Medicine "for clarification of certain inherited factors in man".
+In 1964 Berg received the international Jean Juilliard Prize, and in 1970 the Anders Jahre Prize for Young Scientists "for clarification of certain inherited factors in man".